Damocles-fr/PPJF/README.md

 ### 19. Optional : Files in C:\ProgramData\PotPlayerJellyfin
 - potplayer.ps1 : Do not delete.
 Main Script.
 - potplayer.reg : Do not delete.
 You may need to run it, especially after a Potplayer Update.
-- README.md : You are reading it right now
-- Jellyfin.bat, Jellyfin, JellyfinUAC, JellyfinUAC.xml : Only needed for the server start and stop and and shortcuts
+- Jellyfin.bat, Jellyfin, JellyfinUAC, JellyfinUAC.xml : Only needed for the server start and stop and and shortcuts without [WIP.JellyfinServiceAutomation.zip](https://github.com/Damocles-fr/PPJF/releases/tag/v1.0)
 - OpenMediaInfoPathScriptmonkey.js : backup file, it's in ViolentMonkey in your browser, only needed for local links
-- OpenWithPotplayerUserscript.js : backup file, it's in ViolentMonkey in your browser
+- OpenWithPotplayerUserscript.js : backup file of the main browser script, it's in ViolentMonkey in your browser

 ## IMPORTANT ##
 - Sometimes if it stop working, because of idk, **PotPlayer updates** or some specific settings change, just **re-run** `PotPlayerMini64.reg`.